Download the files for Lab 5A from the following links:

 To mitigate the limitations of the ideal point mass model we can use observed trajectories to learn a more accurate model.
 To that end we consider a linear parameterization to predict the state at time $t+1$ given observations of the state and control input at time $t$,

-The prediction $x(t+1)$ is, in general, different from the actual state $x(t+1)$ observed at time $t+1$.
+The prediction made by {9} $x(t+1)$ is, in general, different from the actual state $x(t+1)$ observed at time $t+1$.
 We therefore seek parameters $A$ and $B$ that make predictions and reality as close as possible.
 For a loss function $\ell(x(t+1),\hat{x\;}(t+1))$ this gives the empirical risk minimization (ERM) problem

 Task 4¶